-- 1.1 This award is the Vehicle Repair, Services and Retail Award 20XX. - 1.2 This modern award commenced operation on 1 January 2010.
+- 1.2 This modern award commenced operation on 1 January 2010.
 The terms of the award have been varied since that date. - 1.3 Schedule H-Definitions sets out definitions that apply in this award.

 2. The National Employment Standards and this award